When Should I See a Doctor About Sleep Apnea?

 What kind of doctor can diagnose sleep apnea?

 A sleep apnea doctor is the type of professional you’ll want to see about sleep apnea, or even about sleep in general.
-This kind of professional is especially qualified to help you and provide a lasting solution for sleep apnea and other sleep problems, including sleep apnea caused by TMJ disorders.
+This kind of professional is especially qualified to help you and provide a lasting solution for sleep apnea and other sleep problems.
 Just keep in mind that different sleep apnea doctors may suggest different treatments for you.